 You can get a grand view of this flat city on a tour of the tower of Westerkerk, Amsterdam's landmark church.
 To me, the view's even better with a beverage at the 11th-floor SkyLounge (on the roof of the Doubletree by Hilton near Centraal Station).

-Though the city itself is picturesque, there's plenty more visual stimulation.
-Amsterdam's big three art museums gather at the Museumplein — where the big red-and-white "I amsterdam" sign attracts photo-hungry tourists.
-Long lines plague the Dutch Master–filled Rijksmuseum and Van Gogh Museum — both understandably popular.
-But there's almost no wait at the recently revamped Stedelijk Museum, which combines striking architecture (it's nicknamed "the bathtub" because of its odd shape), 20th-century favorites (Dalí, Picasso, Kandinsky), and crazy contemporary art.
-I'm not a big fan of the abstract style, but the artwork at the Stedelijk is really fun.
-(If you're into marijuana — which is sold in the city's "coffeeshops" — I can't think of a better space than the Stedelijk in which to enjoy its effects.)
+Though the city itself is picturesque, there's plenty more visual stimulation in its world-famous art museums.
+Amsterdam's big three gather at Museumplein.
+Long lines plague the Dutch Master–filled Rijksmuseum and the Van Gogh Museum — both deservedly popular.
+But there's almost no wait at the Stedelijk Museum, which combines striking architecture (once you see it it's clear why some locals call it "the bathtub"), 20th-century favorites (Dalí, Picasso, Kandinsky), and crazy contemporary art.
+I'm not generally a big fan of the abstract style, but the artwork at the Stedelijk is really fun.
+(If you're into marijuana — available in the city's "coffeeshops" — I can't think of a better space than the Stedelijk in which to enjoy its effects.)

-Huge, lush Vondelpark is just a short pedal away, where I'm privy to conversation snippets of the Dutch — families with little kids, romantic couples, strolling seniors, and hippies sharing blankets and beers.
+Huge, lush Vondelpark is just a short pedal away, where I'm privy to snippets of Dutch conversation among citygoers — families with little kids, romantic couples, strolling seniors, and hippies sharing blankets and beers.
 A free summer concert is my aural dessert.

 As lively and stimulating as ever, Amsterdam never fails to bring new joys to all five senses.